 Purpose and Results of Spiritual Practice

 The short term goal of spiritual practice is to have a good future life.
 Achieving anything for this life is not spiritual, even being a good person.
-The Hinayana goal is to step suffering for oneself, while Buddhahood is the ultimate achievement of total knowledge to be of service to others. it is the eradication of all negativities. it can be achieved by using the tools of learning, analyzing and meditating.
-Learning is more than gathering information, but must be experiential learning leading to quality.
-Analyzing means to check what we hear against reliable sources
+The Hinayana goal is to stop suffering for oneself, while Buddhahood is the ultimate achievement of total knowledge to be of service to others.
+It is the eradication of all negativities.
+It can be achieved by using the tools of learning, analyzing and meditating.
+Learning is more than gathering information, and must be experiential learning leading to quality.
+Analyzing means to check what we hear against reliable sources.

 Video and audio players remember last position of what you are currently playing.
 If playing multiple videos, please make a note of your stop times.